hkotek/hkotek.com/research.md

 A project studying the automaticity of speech perception in second language acquisition of Japanese by native speakers of English, using ERPs and MEG.
 We show that as little as one semester of classroom experience with Japanese enhances discrimination of a phonemic contrast not found in English, but that L2 speech processing is still less automatic than for L1 listeners.
 The project furthermore examines whether changes in performance are more strongly related to the number of contact classroom hours, or the intensity of hours, and shows that duration of study plays an important role.
 (Lead investigator: [Miwako Hisagi](http://www.linguistics.uconn.edu/profile/hisagi.html).)

 2016
 : Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Second-language learning effects on automaticity of speech processing of Japanese phonetic contrasts: An MEG study**](http://www.sciencedirect.com/science/article/pii/S0006899316306977). *Brain Research* 1652: 111–118.
-DOI: 10.1016/j.brainres.2016.10.004.

 2014